How Do I Set Up a Session Policy?

 Only Essentials Defined

 When defining session policies, set only the permissions you know are required for a given scenario.
-Be careful which permissions you allow, especially when defining policies for Jump Clients or support portals.
+Be careful which permissions you allow, especially when defining policies for Jump Items or support portals.
 Remember that allowing a permission for a higher-ranking session policy means that permission is available in the session, even if the representative's account disallows that permission.
 This effectively grants the representative permission to perform an action they are not normally allowed to do.

-Specifically when configuring Jump Client or support portal session policies, set only what you know needs to be set, and leave all other permissions undefined.
+Specifically when configuring Jump Item or support portal session policies, set only what you know needs to be set, and leave all other permissions undefined.
 This allows those permissions to fall through to the next level, where the next applied session policy can allow or deny those permissions as appropriate.

 Lowest Privileges for Global Policy